awslabs/aws-athena-query-federation/athena-federation-integ-test/README.md

 The following commands should be sent after cloning the Federation GitHub repository for the first time, and each time the connector's code changes:

-1. Build the SDK and connector (SDK only needs to build once): `mvn clean install`
+1. From the **athena-federation-sdk** dir, run `mvn clean install` if you haven't done so already.
+2. From the **athena-federation-integ-test** dir, run `mvn clean install` if you haven't done so already.
+3. From your connector's dir, run `mvn clean install`.
-2. Export the IAM credentials for the AWS account used for testing purposes.
+4. Export the IAM credentials for the AWS account used for testing purposes.
-3. Package the connector (from the connector's directory):
+5. Package the connector (from the connector's directory):
 `sam package --template-file <connector.yaml> --output-template-file packaged.yaml
 --s3-bucket <spill-bucket> --region <region> --force-upload`